AlexLupo5/CSC212-Term-Project/README.md

 1. Inside the `convexHull` project, create the files `main.cpp`, `convexHull.cpp`, `convexHull.h`, `graph.cpp`, and `graph.h`.
 2. Remove any content inside the files if there is any
 3. Navigate to the GitHub repo `Convex Hull with SFML` directory and copy the `main.cpp`, `convexHull.cpp`, `convexHull.h`, `graph.cpp`, and `graph.h` files and paste them into the `convexHull` project files with the matching titles.
-4. Remove the content of the `CMakeLists.txt` file and copy the `CMakeLists.txt` from the `Convex Hull with SFML` directory, then paste it into the `CMakeLists.txt` file in the `convexHull` project.
+4. Remove the content of the `CMakeLists.txt` file and copy the `CMakeLists.txt` from the `convexHull with SFML` directory, then paste it into the `CMakeLists.txt` file in the `convexHull` project.
 5. The CMakeLists.txt logo should appear with two blue arrows going in a circle; click that, and it will refactor the CMakeLists.txt.
 6. Before running the code, you may create txt files using the command `touch (name of file).txt ` in the terminal.
 7. After creating your text files, you may input your data in the text file with the format: